nicolafranchini/venomaps/readme.txt

 ### Custom styles available

-Under Settings > Venomaps you can add custom map tiles
+Under Settings > Venomaps you can add custom map tiles and set the api keys for the following services: Stadiamaps, Thunderforest, Maptiler

 ### Licenses and copyrights